-Knives are a massive help in the kitchen, but they can become useless when they get dull.
-Traditional knife sharpening services are going out of style, but Knife Aid provides a modern solution through a mailing system.
-Mikael Soderlind and Marc Lickfett pitched their idea on Shark Tank and got a deal with two investors.
-As of 2023, Knife Aid is worth $2 million.
+Knives are a staple in every kitchen, but can become useless when they get dull.
+Traditional knife sharpening services aren’t common, but Knife Aid provides a modern solution through a mailing service.
+Mikael Soderlind and Marc Lickfett pitched their idea on Shark Tank and got a deal with Lori Greiner and Rohan Oza.
+As of 2024, Knife Aid is worth $2 million.

 The Founders Behind Knife Aid

-Mikael Soderlind and Marc Lickfett are established entrepreneurs from Sweden, Europe.
-While Marc was still studying business at the Stockholm School of Economics, Mikael was focused on developing his own business.
+Mikael Soderlind and Marc Lickfett are established entrepreneurs from Sweden.
+While Marc was still studying business at the Stockholm School of Economics, Mikael was focused on creating his own business.

 In 1999, Lickfett co-founded a web hosting service called Carambole AB.
-A year after that, Soderlind started Fieldwork Stockholm.
+A year later, Soderlind started Fieldwork Stockholm.
 Both of them went on to launch several startups separately later on.

-Soderlind’s apparel line, Happy Socks, is perhaps the most successful of all the pair’s business pursuits.
+Soderlind’s apparel line, Happy Socks, is perhaps the most successful business pursuit.
 That’s why he decided to take his company to the United States.
 However, the Swedish executive failed to make it successful in a new territory.

 Founding Knife Aid